Discover Mallorca by bike

 S'Arenal - Randa - Sineu - S'Arenal (85 kilometres)

-A beautiful destination in the centre of the island is the monastery mountain Randa (542m) with the Santuari de Cura monastery.
-If you struggle up there, the east coast and large parts of the centre of the island are at your feet.
-The beauty of this tour is that it runs mostly on low-traffic side roads and through some interesting villages in the centre of the island: Llucmajor, Petra, Montuiri, Sineu (market on Wednesday) Algaida.
-With a little more than 750 metres in altitude, this bike tour is not too difficult to conquer.
-For a break, it is basically worth stopping at each station.
+A beautiful destination in the centre of the island is the monastery mountain Randa (542m) with the monastery Santuari de Cura.
+If you fight your way up there, the east coast and large parts of the centre of the island lie at your feet.
+The great thing about this tour is that it mostly runs along side roads with little traffic and through a few villages in the centre of the island that are well worth seeing: Llucmajor, Petra, Montuiri, Sineu (market on Wednesday) and Algaida.
+At just over 750 metres in altitude, this cycle tour is not too difficult to conquer.
+It's worth stopping at every stop for a break.

 Radtour Mallorca Inselmitte